Toggle Dark/Light/Auto modeToggle Dark/Light/Auto modeToggle Dark/Light/Auto modeBack to homepage

 Little Go User Manual

 Little Go is an iOS application that lets you play the game of Go on the iPhone or iPad.
 This is the user manual for Little Go.
+It has last been updated for version 2.1 of the app.

 Use the main menu on the left to navigate through the app features in a structured way.
 As an alternative you find below the screen you see when you launch the app for the first time, annotated with some links you can follow to get a quick overview.

 Because the iPhone and iPad user interfaces are very similar, or even identical, illustrations in this user guide will usually show only the iPhone user interface because it is more compact.
+Also note that the illustrations were captured on a variety of iOS versions, so they may not all show the same style for screen elements.

 iPhone user interface after first launch